aonemd/jazl/README.md

 ### Features

 - Built on top of a modern stack: Webpack 4, TypeScript, and PostCSS
+- Supports Markdown
+- More secure as it leaves handling the secret key of GitHub oauth app to the server side
 - Simple and small code base
-- More secure as it leaves handling the secret key of GitHub oauth app to the server side

 ### Installation